CWFC-CCFB/CapsisWebAPI/README.md

 ### Startup and test
 1. Copy the build
-1. Click on the website then click on the Start button on the right panel under "Manage Website" to make sure it is started
+2. Click on the website then click on the Start button on the right panel under "Manage Website" to make sure it is started
-2. Open a browser and use address "server.ip.address" and you should see the CapsisWebAPI home page
+3. Open a browser and use address "server.ip.address" and you should see the CapsisWebAPI home page

 ## Updating the .NET application
+1. Edit the ./CapsisWebAPI/appsettings.json file using the following :
+  - "CapsisPath" : already set to the value expected by the batch scripts
+  - "DataDirectory" : already set to the value expected by the batch scripts
+  - "MaxProcessNumber" : the maximum number of java capsis processes that the server should start
+  - "DataDirectorySweeperMins" : the period at which the server should cleanup the data directory for leftover data files
+2. Launch app_update.bat
 The app_update.bat batch file located in the CapsisWebAPI subfolder automatically performs the following steps :
 	1. pulls the latest version from the git current branch
 	2. builds and exports capsis using the ant script (and copies it inside the corresponding inetpub folder)